 - Crescent = Half circle around the areola

-- Lollipop = Periareolar + vertical incision from the bottom of the areola to the breast fold
+- Lollipop = Periareolar incision and vertical incision from the bottom of the areola to the breast fold

-- Inverted T or Anchor = Lollipop + horizontal incision along the breast fold
+- Inverted T or anchor = Lollipop incision and horizontal incision along the breast fold

 Next, the surgeon accesses the underlying tissue, then reshapes and lifts it to improve shape and texture.
 The nipple and areola are repositioned to create a more youthful appearance, and excess breast skin is removed.
 Finally, the incisions are closed with sutures.

-After surgery, the incisions and dissolvable sutures will be covered with gauze or tape that will be removed within about 1 week.
+After your breast lift, the incisions and dissolvable sutures will be covered with gauze or tape that will be removed within about a week.
 You will be given a special bra to wear 24 hours a day for the first 3-4 weeks as your breasts heal.
 Activity should be limited for as long as 6 weeks, though initial recovery is typically achieved within 1-2 weeks.
-Expect some changes in nipple sensation, as this side effect is common.